Copyright (c) 2007-2020 Roger Meier,

 - Capability of manually toggling line states of certain handshaking signals when hardware flow control is disabled.

-- Configurable character and line delays.
+- Configurable character, line, and packet delays.

 - Capability of saving and retrieving connection options.